NoahLobbe/StryperBot/README.md

 ***As for the instructions for adding the Bot to a server...I will get around to it :D***

-### Secrects
+### Secrets
-Without knowing an business/industry methods for storing secrets, the secrets should be stored in the environment/system variables of the machine the Bot is running on.
+Without knowing a business/industry method for storing secrets, the secrets are stored in the environment/system variables of the machine the Bot is running on.
 However, if the Bot is being run off an external server, then a file accessible by the Bot is the 'best' next way.
 Currently, a `.env` file is being used for secrets, using `python-dotenv` library to make `os.getenv("token string")` read from a `.env` file, easily.

-Secrets:
+#### Secrets:
 - `STRYPER_BOT_TOKEN` (obviously)
 - `DEBUG_CHANNEL_ID` is the separate debug channel
 - `DEPLOYED_CHANNEL_ID` is the channel to be active in